ZenVInnovations/3.-api-development-and-integration---c28b0073/README.md

 - CRUD operations for tasks
 - React state management and routing
 - Secure API communication with environment variables
-- UI enhanced with Bootstrap and React Datepicker
+- UI enhanced with Bootstrap and React Datepicker.

 ## Technologies